rubcompling/C6Samples/README.md

 ### Antecedents

+Antecedents are annotated in the `Antec` column.

 ### Chunks

 Chunks are non-recursive, non-overlapping constituents from a sentence's parse tree.
+Chunk annotations are included in the `CHUNK` column.
 The following chunk labels are used:

 Label | Chunk
 :---: | :----